News & Program updates

 Cheat sheet for media workers under threat

 Russia has adopted a series of draconian anti-press laws.
-In order to help threatened media professionals in Russia to choose a country of exile suitable for them and their needs, the JX Fund and Mass Media Defence Center from Voronezh have now launched the information platform Shpargalka.
+In order to help threatened media professionals in Russia to choose a country of exile suitable for them and their needs, JX Fund and Mass Media Defence Center from Voronezh have now launched the information platform Shpargalka.

 Read more